Using Typescript and Esbuild to deploy a Lambda Function with AWS CDK

 }

-Execute Lambda function locally with Esbuild build options added
+Execute Lambda Function locally with additional Esbuild options.

 Deploy in production

-The command to deploy in production is still the same so, just do :
+The command to deploy in production is still the same, so run the following command:

 cdk synth